 Young people make up an incredible 20-25% of our population - and 83% of them live in cities.
 As we look towards a brighter future, we need this force for change within young people to help us determine where we are at, and where we need to be moving forward.
 To do so, we need to begin with a solid foundation to really understand the issues that matter most to them - and have that foundational data readily available to city-builders and partners so our young people can begin those conversations from a place of shared understanding.

-From October 13 to December 7, over 1,200 young people (our Pivot team) will be working to gather the data needed to produce three research products that will be used to populate the Youthful Cities Pivot Hub when the program is complete.
+From October 13 to December 7, 2020, over 1,200 young people (our Pivot team) gathered the data needed to produce three research products that will be used to populate the Youthful Cities Pivot Hub.
 This Pivot Hub will be made available - for free - for anyone to use.

-Our research will be carried out by our team members in each of our 27 cities, virtually, to meet COVID-19 safety precautions.
+All work was carried out by virtually our team members in each of our 27 cities to meet COVID-19 safety precautions.
 It consists of three main components:

 Want to know more...?

 We know there’s already great information out there about our cities.
 But they’re not always easy to find or available in the same place - and let’s face it - COVID-19 is a new reality and we need to fill in some gaps.
-So we’re building an index from publicly available third-party information that will help measure and compare how well cities across Canada are supporting 18-29 year olds to live, work, play and thrive.
-As a Pan-Canadian project, the index will identify areas of strength and weakness in each of the 27 cities and provide information that can be used to shape COVID-19 recovery.
+So, we’re building an index from publicly available third-party information that will help measure and compare how well cities across Canada are supporting 18-29 year olds to live, work, play and thrive.
+Encompassing 27 cities across Canada, the index will identify areas of strength and weakness in each of the target cities and provide information that can be used to shape COVID-19 recovery.

 We’re lucky to have a great framework for this.
 The Pivot 2020 - Youthful Cities Index is based on the Urban Index work Youthful Cities (one of our core partners) has been doing all over the world.
 Over the past eight years, Youthful Cities has asked more than 30,000 youth in cities around the world what is most important to them.
 The results of their research created the 21 Urban Attributes that we will use to create our Pivot 2020 - Youthful Cities Index.